Verizon vs. Comcast Business Internet: What’s the Best ISP for Small Business?

 With Fios business internet, Verizon offers faster plans at lower prices and outstanding customer experience.

-But you shouldn’t dismiss Comcast business-class internet.
+But you shouldn’t dismiss Comcast's business internet plans.
 Despite the company’s poor reputation with certain pockets of the public, business customers can find a lot to like about the company.
-For instance, unlike Verizon, Comcast offers free installation in some areas, plus free 24/7 customer support—with Verizon, you have to pay more for round-the-clock help.
+For instance, unlike Verizon, Comcast offers free installation in some areas, plus free 24/7 customer support—with Verizon, you have to bundle services for round-the-clock help.

 In this post, we compare internet plans from both companies so you can decide on the right business ISP for you.

 Verizon Communications, a child of the late-twentieth-century breakup of the colossal Bell Telephone Company,1 is a US-based, international telecommunications organization.
-Verizon provides landline and wireless internet, phone, and TV services to businesses and residents across the globe.
+Verizon provides landline and wireless internet, phone, and TV services to businesses and residents.
 Business internet plans from Verizon, depending on location, include digital subscriber line (DSL) and fiber-optic internet connections.

 Read more in our Verizon Business internet review.